csebooks/ds-algorithms/content.en/trees/_index.md

 typedef tree_ptr TREE;
 ```
 **Figure 4.13 Binary tree node declarations**

-Many of the rules that apply to linked lists will apply to trees as well.
-In particular, when an insertion is performed, a node will have to be created by a call to malloc.
-Nodes can be freed after deletion by calling free.

 We could draw the binary trees using the rectangular boxes that are customary for linked lists, but trees are generally drawn as circles connected by lines, because they are actually graphs.
 We also do not explicitly draw NULL pointers when referring to trees, because every binary tree with n nodes would require n + 1 NULL pointers.